gt-cs3220/gt-cs3220.github.io/assignment3.md

 Please make it sure your code is running and passing test[1-5]

+Each student must submit a report.
+You and your partner can submit the same report (just make sure your names are in the report)

 Grading:
 If your design does not pass synthesis and implementation, you will get only 50% of your score.